CS2613-FA23/explorationactivity1-Hayden-Lees/Overview.md

 >"The concept of regular expressions began in the 1950s, when the American mathematician Stephen Cole Kleene formalized the concept of a regular language" [https://en.wikipedia.org/wiki/Regular_expression]

-and the first version of python to include regular expressions was python 1.5 [https://python.readthedocs.io/en/v2.7.2/howto/regex.html] which was released January 3rd 1998. [http://python-history.blogspot.com/2009/01/brief-timeline-of-python.html]
+and the first version of python to include regular expressions was python 1.5 [https://python.readthedocs.io/en/v2.7.2/howto/regex.html]

+which was released January 3rd 1998. [http://python-history.blogspot.com/2009/01/brief-timeline-of-python.html]

 #### Why I selected Regular Expressions

 I selected regular expressions as I always wanted to learn how to use them to make a text interpreter that can evaluate a lot of things and be expandible.
+As well I always saw regular expressions being used and had no idea how to read through them.

 #### How it shaped how I learn python